 Will there be portable restrooms on the course?
-Yes, there will be portable restrooms located at the Start, near mile 3, at the last turn towards the finish (mile 5.9) and at the Finish -5 at the start, one near mile 3 and 6 and 3 at the top.
+Yes, there will be portable restrooms located at the Start, near mile 3, at the last turn towards the finish (mile 5.9) and at the Finish - 6 at the start, one near miles 3 and 6 and 2 at the finish.

 My family and or friends want to watch the race, where is the best spots?
 I recommend that they drive a vehicle up to the parking area near the finish (mile 5.9).
 The scenery is beautiful up there, and this way they get to see you finish, and can carry your extra clothes and miscellaneous stuff up there for you.
 Vehicles and spectators wanting to be at the top need to go up prior to 9:15 am, the course will be closed to all vehicles after that until the last participant finishes.
 The loop road usually opens back up by 12:30.

 What are the race shirts like?
 We changed the T-shirts to Dry-fit in 2011.
 The feedback has been overwhelmingly positive so we are continuing with a dry-fit style again this year.